Deployment

 Circumstances may arise, such as a death in the family or a serious illness, which make it necessary for your serving person to return home.

-The Joint Casualty and Compassionate Centre (JCCC) on 01452 519 951.
+If it is necessary for your serving person to return from overseas you should contact: The Joint Casualty and Compassionate Centre (JCCC) on 01452 519 951.
 This service is available 24 hours a day, seven days a week.

-Service person is in the UK
+If the serving person is in the UK:

-If an emergency situation arises while you serving person is in the UK you should contact;
+If an emergency situation arises while you serving person is in the UK you should contact; Royal Navy Family and People Support (RN FPS) Portal:

 Portsmouth - 02392 723875